-In March of this year, the European Food Safety Authority (EFSA) issued a report warning about the health consequences of co-contaminants created during the processing and refining of edible oils.
+In March of 2016, the European Food Safety Authority (EFSA) issued a report warning about the health consequences of co-contaminants created during the processing and refining of edible oils.
 EFSA specifically identified 3-MCPD (3-monochloropropane1,2 diol), which is classified as a possible human carcinogen.
 While this report has received limited media attention, the food industry should be aware of the issue and be pragmatic in its reaction.

 The EFSA report sheds new light on levels for contaminants known to be present in all refined vegetable oils.
 Edible oil producers know that their success depends on consumers’ trust that the oils they buy are healthy and safe.
 Awareness of this issue is imperative.

 The science of food and related areas of research continues to improve our understanding of food ingredients and their impact on health.
 While the EFSA report may prompt alternative production of safe and high-quality foods, it is important to note that EFSA did not recommend dietary changes based on its findings.

 Further, while the report specifically called out palm oil, yet commented on edible oils that also contain 3-MCPD, it is important to note that the palm oil industry has already voluntarily launched initiatives to reduce the levels of these contaminants and to mitigate the risks.
 At this juncture, it is also interesting to note that as the food industry continues to reduced trans fatty acids, palm oil appears to provide desirable physical and chemical properties, and thus potentially assume a greater role in the U.S. as a trans fatty acid replacement.

 What is 3-MCPD?